QuickSwap/quickswap-docs/versioned_docs/version-V2/concepts/01-protocol-overview/03-smart-contracts.md

 # Design Decisions

-The following sections describe some of the notable design decisions made in Uniswap V2.
+The following sections describe some of the notable design decisions made in Quickswap V2.
 These are safe to skip unless you're interested in gaining a deep technical understanding of how V2 works under the hood, or writing smart contract integrations!

 ## Sending Tokens

 Typically, smart contracts which need tokens to perform some functionality require would-be interactors to first make an approval on the token contract, then call a function that in turn calls transferFrom on the token contract.
 This is _not_ how V2 pairs accept tokens.
 Instead, pairs check their token balances at the _end_ of every interaction.
 Then, at the beginning of the _next_ interaction, current balances are differenced against the stored values to determine the amount of tokens that were sent by the current interactor.
 See the <a href='/whitepaper.pdf' target='_blank' rel='noopener noreferrer'>whitepaper</a> for a justification of why this is the case, but the takeaway is that **tokens must be transferred to the pair before calling any token-requiring method** (the one exception to this rule is [Flash Swaps](../02-core-concepts/03-flash-swaps.md).

-## WETH
+## MATIC

-Unlike Uniswap V1 pools, V2 pairs do not support ETH directly, so ETH⇄ERC-20 pairs must be emulated with WETH.
-The motivation behind this choice was to remove ETH-specific code in the core, resulting in a leaner codebase.
-End users can be kept fully ignorant of this implementation detail, however, by simply wrapping/unwrapping ETH in the periphery.
+Matic⇄ERC-20 pairs must be emulated with WMATIC.
+The motivation behind this choice was to remove Matic-specific code in the core, resulting in a leaner codebase.
+End users can be kept fully ignorant of this implementation detail, however, by simply wrapping/unwrapping Matic in the periphery.

 The router fully supports interacting with any WETH pair via ETH.